 It is hard to understate the importance of the Chinese characters to the Chinese language.

-It is claimed by Chinese speakers that the Pinyin system (the official system for using the Roman alphabet to write the sounds of Mandarin Chinese) is not enough to convey meaning because so many words sounds the same.
+It is claimed by Chinese speakers that the Pinyin system (the official system for using the Roman alphabet to write the sounds of Mandarin Chinese) is not enough to convey meaning because so many words sound the same.
 They need the visual elements in the characters to distinguish words.

 This may seem like nonsense.
 People don’t use characters when they talk on the phone in Chinese.
 Context is enough to distinguish the meanings of homophones.
 And yet, Chinese speakers imagine the characters when they’re listening.